XuelianCheng/HybridStereoNet/README.md

 ## HybridStereoNet

-This repository contains the code for our MICCAI 2022 paper `Hierarchical Neural Architecture Searchfor Deep Stereo Matching`
+This repository contains the code for our MICCAI 2022 paper `Deep Laparoscopic Stereo Matching with Transformers`

 ![alt text](./imgs/hybrid-stereo.png)